-When I first received the invite for the DVLA Diversity conference I thought the link between digital and diversity was a bit tenuous but as my role involves communicating digital change I was curious to understand more.
+When I first received the invite for the DVLA diversity conference I thought the link between digital and diversity was a bit tenuous but as my role involves communicating digital change I was curious to understand more.

 Oliver acknowledged the need to give them a choice of channels including ‘assisted digital’ options to support those with little experience of transacting online.
 Our customers also expect an integrated experience moving seamlessly between physical and digital channels.
 All of this of course needs to be done drawing on the diversity of our DVLA staff, ensuring that the customers we serve are represented within the business so that we are able to make informed changes to our services that really add value.

-The morning was then rounded off with a video from Ken Skates (Welsh Assembly Deputy Minister for Skills and Technology).
+The morning was then rounded off with a video from Welsh Assembly Deputy Minister for Skills and Technology, Ken Skates.
 Ken spoke about the challenge of delivering effective digital services at a local government level and the need for a joined up plan within the Welsh local authorities.
 It was nice to hear him use DVLA as an example of effective customer focused digital services with Electronic Vehicle Licensing at the forefront of this.

-Next up were Nicola Gill and Zach Johnstone from the Government Digital Service (GDS) digital inclusion team.
+Next up were Nicola Gill and Zach Johnstone from the Government Digital Service (GDS) Digital Inclusion Team.
 They explained their role in increasing the digital capability of the British public and their targets for doing this.
 They have carried out some great research on the current capabilities, which is important if they are to effectively focus on certain demographics in future.
-This was another area that really interested me because we will need to improve the digital skills of our workforce at the DVLA if we are to build and support effective digital services in future.
+This was another area that really interested me because we will need to improve the digital skills of our workforce at DVLA if we are to build and support effective digital services in future.
 We will need to use a similar exercise to measure the digital skills and aptitude of our people if we are to target our resources effectively.

 All in all it was a really good event, well organised and provided me with some ideas and food for thought to take forward in my role.